erinyoung/soundtracks/README.md

 ## 2006

-Okami by Masami Ueda, Hiroshi Yamaguchi, Rei Kondoh
-➤ A watercolor masterpiece with traditional Japanese instrumentation.

-The Elder Scrolls IV: Oblivion by Jeremy Soule
+Okami by Masami Ueda, Hiroshi Yamaguchi, Rei Kondoh The Elder Scrolls IV: Oblivion by Jeremy Soule
-➤ Soaring and immersive.

 Gears of War by Kevin Riepl
-➤ Bombastic and intense, with a dark tone.

 Final Fantasy XII by Hitoshi Sakimoto
-➤ More political and orchestral, matching the game’s tone.

 Mother 3 by Shogo Sakai
-➤ Deeply emotional, quirky, and rhythmic.

 LocoRoco by Nobuyuki Shimizu, Kemmei Adachi
-➤ Pure happiness in audio form.

 Viva Piñata by Grant Kirkhope
-➤ Lush and surprisingly elegant.

 Dead Rising by Hideki Okugawa, Marika Suzuki
-➤ A mix of mall muzak and hard rock.

 Elite Beat Agents by Cover Artists
-➤ Wild rhythm game with high-stakes music.

 Resistance: Fall of Man by David Bergeaud
-➤ Bleak, war-torn orchestration.

 - Gears of War
 - Tomb Raider: Legend
 - Valkyrie Profile: Lenneth